nacitar/nightreign-relic-build-generator/README.md

 - -m/--minimum, the minimum score requires to keep a build (default 1)
 - -p/--prune, the minimum score a relic must have to be considered (default 1)

-An example invocation using the urns for raider and using the builtin score table I've created as an example for raider:
+An example invocation using the vessels for raider and using the builtin score table I've created as an example for raider:
 ```bash
 app compute YourSave.sl2 -c raider -b raider